Loading some great jobs for you...

 Instead of paying to learn these skills, get paid to train.
 In the Army National Guard, you will learn these valuable job skills while earning a regular paycheck and qualifying for tuition assistance.

-Job training for Medical Logistics Specialist consists of 10 weeks of Basic Training, where you'll learn basic Soldiering skills, and six weeks of Advanced Individual Training.
-Training consists of both classroom and field work.
+Job training for an Avionics and Survivability Equipment Repairer consists of 10 weeks of Basic Training, where you'll learn basic Soldiering skills, and 29 weeks of classroom instruction, including practice in repairing radar and sonar equipment.

 Requires military enlistment.
 Programs and benefits are subject to change.
 Ask your Army National Guard recruiter for the most up-to-date information.
 Actual MOS assignment may depend on MOS availability.